You might note that the headline below says “10 Great Books…” and I only included 7 in this clip. I didn’t want to give it all away.

 10 Great Books for Homeschooling Parents

 We live in a time when there’s no shortage of great reading options for home educators.
 I’m incredibly grateful for that because that’s exactly where we turned when we began homeschooling.
 We turned to our local library and researched diligently to prepare for our journey.
-Since then, I’ve continued to turn to books for homeschooling parents for encouragement, further learning, […]
+Since then, I’ve continued to turn to books for homeschooling parents […]

 I helped provide comms for the Darby Dog Derby sled dog races and skijourning this weekend.